Kamholtz/notes/vault/os.linux.cli.crontab.md

 It seems that if the output is not redirected somewhere then cronjob does not run.
-However this may have also been fixed by installing [[os.ubuntu.cli.postfix]]
+However this may have also been fixed by installing [[os.linux.cli.postfix]]